At Temple University, the health and safety of our students, faculty and staff is—and always will be—our top priority.

 To ensure that all members of the Temple community remain as safe as possible during their return to learning, the university will collect and share information regarding the percentage of people within the campus community verified to be fully vaccinated.
 The university will also collect and share information about active COVID-19 cases within the university community.

-The active COVID-19 case count is broken down into the same four categories.
+The active COVID-19 case count is broken down into the same four categories as vaccination rates.
 Cases will be removed from this page once they meet the Centers for Disease Control and Prevention (CDC) criteria for recovered cases.

 This dashboard includes all testing done by Student and Employee Health or on Temple’s campuses under the direction of Student and Employee Health.
 These totals do not include testing done at non-Temple University locations.